How to start a food blog and make $100 in your first month

 Do what you would already be doing in life, regardless if you got paid to do it.
 Money is not everything, and most of the time money just leads to more unhappiness.

 Amplifying that idea – Making $100 in your first month.

 Once you think you have found a topic that resonates with you, and you are willing to do something about that idea, then this How to start a food blog section is for you.

 I have to give credit here to my good friend Kieron Brown.
 We had made a bet to each other, that we needed to make $100 from a website somehow.
 Check out his website CopyHouse for the project that he started.
 Big props to you man!

 Grab 10 of your closest friends, family or people around you who would support you no matter what.
 This part is important because 9 times out of 10 your idea will need rethinking, restructuring or restarting.

 Ask those people if you were to create something for them (An ebook, some type of physical item or a course on that particular topic) if they would pay $10 for it.
 It’s that simple.

 Inevitably people will drop out at the idea of money.
 That’s fine.
 Try and find someone else who could take their place.
 This step in the process is very important on how to start a food blog, even if you don’t think you are good at selling anything – It’s important because it will put you out of your comfort zone.

 10 Friends X $10 = $100 – This is your goal!

 Do you want to know what my $10 idea was?
-I created a ketogenic meal plan for each of the 10 people, depending on whether they wanted to lose weight, eat healthy, optimise for endurance or gain muscle.
-I also included an entire books worth of information on the ketogenic diet.
+I created a ketogenic meal plan for each of the 10 people, depending on whether they wanted to lose weight, eat healthily, optimise for endurance or gain muscle.
+I also included an entire book worth of information on the ketogenic diet.

 How to start a food blog the easiest way with tools